tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md

             [Any special notes or considerations]
             ```
+        *   **NEW**: If directive validation identified issues, document them in Special Considerations.
     *   **(Error Handling)**: If user input is ambiguous, document uncertainties and assumptions.
-If directives are missing, mark as N/A.
+If directives are missing or invalid, use defaults and document the decision.

 5.  **Process Autonomous Mode** (if applicable):
     *   If mode is AUTONOMOUS: